There are many things you can do to save the Bay at home. Here are some tips and publications to help you get started.

 - Install a rain barrel (or two) to your downspouts.
 Rainbarrels collect stormwater from your roof and store it to use later for watering your lawn and garden.
 If you have rain barrel, make sure you maintain it regularly.

 - Buy local foods.
 Did you know that most foods you eat travel 1,300 miles before they get to your plate?
 Buying food that's grown on local farms minimizes transportation-related emissions.
 It also keeps local farmers in business—which is good for Bay lands and, ultimately, Bay water quality.
 Try shopping for your produce at farmers' markets, or join a Community Supported Agriculture farm, such as CBF's Clagett Farm.
+If you like oysters, here are some places to purchase them directly from local oyster farmers.

 - Reduce electricity.
 Besides auto emissions, coal-burning power plants are among the largest sources of mercury and nitrogen compounds in air pollution.